-Sirian Starseed: Traits, Origins and How to Embrace Your Starry Self
+Sirian Starseed: Traits, Origins & How to Embrace Your Starry Self

 Have you always felt like you weren’t at home here on planet earth?
 Have you had an obsession with the stars and outer space since childhood?
 You might be a starseed!
 And if you’re here, you might even be thinking you’re a Sirian Starseed.
 Or someone whose soul once incarnated or resided within the Sirius Binary Star System’s dimensions.
 Here we list common Sirian traits, as well as detail the origins of Sirians.
 We also teach you how to embrace your starry origins at the end of the post.